Education in Sierra Leone

 - NGOs and other institutions and stakeholders that may want to donate such materials to schools should work within the framework of the committees on the distribution of textbooks and other resources.

 In the 2008 public examinations for junior and senior high schools, 90 percent of pupils failed.
-It was widely blamed on the lack of learning resources for schools.
-In 2010 the government produced a white paper that proposed the phasing out of the shift system in schools after that disastrous national performance in 2008.
+This was widely blamed on the lack of learning resources for schools.
+In 2010, the government produced a White Paper that proposed the phasing out of the shift system in schools after that disastrous national performance in 2008.

 According to IBIS (a Danish non-governmental organisation), over half a million children in Sierra Leone are without formal education – based on research done in cities.
 IBIS also stated that a large number of youths have no skills, and that the education sector needs a lot of support and attention.

 Many children drop out of school because of the lack of educational resources such as exercise books, pens, pencils, and textbooks.
-Though education is supposed to be free in Sierra Leone, parents have to buy these resources in order to enable their children to learn.
+Though the new administration of 2018 has made education for primary and secondary schools free, parents have to buy these resources in order to enable their children to learn.
 Parents who cannot afford to buy these items take their children, particularly girls, out of school.
 It is some of these children who get involved in acquisitive or food theft.
-For girls from very poor families, the alternative of not attending school is prostitution.
+For girls from very poor families, the alternative to not attending school is prostitution.

 What we do

-Practical Tools Initiative aims to give educational support to deprived schools through the provision of learning materials (textbooks, teaching resources, exercise books, pens & pencils, mathematical sets etc. computers, and the setting up of science labs to enable children to remain at school, learn and progress through the education system.
+We are the largest independent educational support services providers in the country.
+Practical Tools Initiative aims to give educational support to schools through the provision of learning materials (textbooks, teaching resources, exercise books, pens and pencils, computers, etc.) and the setting up of science labs to enable children to remain at school, learn and progress through the education system.
 Earlier intervention has proved that support for schools is key to increasing enrolment and retention, excellent performance at exams, and keeping children away from the streets.